Document

 Difference between pre-EMI and pre-construction?

 Pre-EMI Interest is a banking terminology.
-This is the interest component before the EMI on such a loan has started.
+This is the interest component payable before the EMI on such a loan has started.

-Thus both Pre-EMI and Pre-construction interests are different and cannot be considered one and the same.
+Thus, both Pre-EMI and Pre-construction interests are different and cannot be considered one and the same.

 Clear offers taxation & financial solutions to individuals, businesses, organizations & chartered accountants in India.
 Clear serves 1.5+ Million happy customers, 20000+ CAs & tax experts & 10000+ businesses across India.